-Family Literacy Vital to a Child's Success in Life
+Family Literacy Is Vital to Children's Success

 Family Literacy at Penn State